 |Total Amount that can be transferred over 30 years||$17,940,000|

 As can be seen in the above table, they can transfer quite a bit of wealth every single year and almost $18 million of net present value, since the annual exclusion is adjusted for inflation, over the next 30 years.
 Actually, this is a conservative calculation.
 There are various means of actually giving much more and still remain within the annual exclusion, by, for instance, giving property, or shares of property, that is conservatively valued.
-By using the gift annual exclusion, none of their unified credit is used up, so, if they wanted to, they could give $10,240,000 tax-free to their descendents in 2012, then continue giving the annual exclusion.
+By using the gift annual exclusion, none of their unified credit is used up, so, if they wanted to, they could give $10,240,000 tax-free to their descendants in 2012, then continue giving the annual exclusion.

 Lifetime Gift Exclusion

-Example — Lifetime Gift Exclusion
+Example: Lifetime Gift Exclusion

-- You incur a tax liability for the $5,000,000 that is more than the annual exclusion, but you can use your unified tax credit to offset your liability, assuming that you have not used any of your credit previously.
+- You incur a tax liability for the $11,580,000 that is more than the annual exclusion of $15,000, but you can use your unified tax credit to offset your liability, assuming that you have not used any of your credit previously.

 Gifts Within 3 Years of Death Rule

-Gifts made within 3 years of the decedent's death plus any gift taxes paid on these gifts are added to the estate.IRC §2035 This prevents tax avoidance strategies, such as giving a life insurance policy to beneficiaries when the death of the insured seems imminent; otherwise, the federal government would collect much less transference taxes because the value of a life insurance policy while the insured is still alive is always considerably less than the actual payout, which the beneficiaries, as the new owners of the policy, would receive tax-free.
+Gifts made within 3 years of the decedent's death + any gift taxes paid on these gifts are added to the estate.IRC §2035 This prevents tax avoidance strategies, such as giving a life insurance policy to beneficiaries when the death of the insured seems imminent; otherwise, the federal government would collect much less transference taxes because the value of a life insurance policy while the insured is still alive is always considerably less than the actual payout, which the beneficiaries, as the new owners of the policy, would receive tax-free.